Skip to main content

 DataValidationError provides the following context:

-2. schema_entity and contract_mode tell which contract was violated
+2. schema_entity and contract_mode indicate which contract was violated.

 3. table_schema contains the schema against which the contract was validated.
-May be Pydantic model or dlt TTableSchema instance
+It may be a Pydantic model or a dlt TTableSchema instance.

-5. data_item causing data item (Python dict, arrow table, pydantic model or list of there of)
+5. data_item is the causing data item (Python dict, arrow table, Pydantic model, or list thereof).

 Contracts on new tablesโ€‹

 If a table is a new table that has not been created on the destination yet, dlt will allow the creation of new columns.
 For a single pipeline run, the column mode is changed (internally) to evolve and then reverted back to the original mode.
-This allows for initial schema inference to happen and then on subsequent run, the inferred contract will be applied to a new data.
+This allows for initial schema inference to happen, and then on subsequent runs, the inferred contract will be applied to the new data.

-3. Tables containing incomplete columns - columns without data type bound to them.
+3. Tables containing incomplete columns - columns without a data type bound to them.

-For example such table is considered new because column number is incomplete (define primary key and NOT null but no data type)
+For example, such a table is considered new because the column number is incomplete (defined as primary key and NOT null but no data type):

 blocks: